robotechredmond/extend-vnet-to-multi-vnet/README.md

 + VNET gateways on existing and second VNET
 + VNET gateway connections to establish a routable VNET-to-VNET connection between existing and second VNET

+## Special Notes

++ To be successful in extending to a Multi-VNET configuration using this template, use the resource group of the existing VNET for this template deployment.

+## Template Parameters

 Modify parameters file to change default values.